Neurobiology, 15 cr

 This includes the control of motor systems, reflexes, neural pattern generators and the basis of behaviour, learning, memory and cognition.
 Four practicals and one computer exercise will deal with neuroanatomy, neurophysiology and behaviour.
 In a journal club, each student will present a scientific paper for discussion.

-Teaching is given as introductory lectures, tutorials, practicals and a journal club.
-Written examinations will be held after each of three sections of the course, and second examination opportunities will be given soon after the ordinary ones.
+Teaching is given as introductory lectures, seminars, tutorials and practicals.
+Written examinations will be held after each of two sections of the course, and second examination opportunities will be given soon after the ordinary ones.

-The grades will be determined by the exams, the reports from the practicals and the oral presentation in the journal club.
-The grades are Fail, Pass and Pass with distinction.
+The grade will be determined by the exams, the reports from the practicals and a written essay on a current topic in neurobiology.

 Education office, Ecology building